 - A Coordinating Committee designated by the Steering Committee and staffed by representatives from each lead IC.

-Issue funding opportunity announcements to facilitate collaborative research on substance use, abuse, addiction, and related health consequences.
+Facilitate collaborative research on substance use, misuse, addiction, and related health consequences.

 Convene an annual joint council meeting comprising NIAAA and NIDA council members, with representation from NCI.

-Provide researchers and other stakeholders with web-based information on FOAs, news and events, and significant research accomplishments.
+Provide researchers and other stakeholders with web-based information on NOFOs and relevant news and events.

 In addition to the activities mentioned above, the three institutes have numerous formal and informal collaborations to foster more effective communication between institute staff and to improve knowledge exchange among diverse scientific communities.